AlecFarahGit/Fighting-Game-AI/README.md

 ## Overview

-This project utilizes a Reinforcement Learning agent trained to play a classic NES fighting game against the built-in CPU.
-The environment bridges a Python-based machine learning backend with the FCEUX NES emulator using a custom Lua scripting interface and socket communication.
+This project utilizes a Reinforcement Learning agent trained to play a NES fighting game against thfroe built-in CPU.
+The environment bridges a Python-based machine learning backend with the FCEUX NES emulator using a custom Lua scripting interface and pipe communication.

 ## Architecture

 The system is divided into three main components:
 1. **FCEUX Emulator:** Runs the NES ROM.
 2. **Lua Bridge (`Luafiles.lua`, `EmulationInterface.py`):** Handles startup of FCEUX enviroment, reads memory addresses (RAM) to extract game state (player health and position) and writes controller inputs.
-It communicates with the Python server via a pipe.
+It communicates with the Python script via a pipe.
-3. **Python Agent (`AI.py`):** Receives the game state, processes it through a Deep Q-Network (DQN) or Proximal Policy Optimization (PPO) algorithm, and sends the optimal next action back to the emulator.
+3. **Python Agent (`AI.py`):** Receives the game state, processes it through a Deep Q-Network algorithm, and sends the optimal next action back to the emulator.

 ## Prerequisites